Kansas Deer Hunting for Non-Residents: Understanding the Kansas Deer Draw

 No, non-residents are not able to purchase deer tags over the counter in Kansas.
 All non-residents must enter into the draw to obtain a deer permit.

 The Kansas non-resident deer draw typically opens in early April and closes in late April.
 Results are usually announced in the early June after the resident application period closes.
-The following table lists important dates for the 2023 non-resident deer application period.
-Click here to start tracking your apps for free.
+The 2024 non-resident deer application period closes April 26th, 2024.
+Key dates for the draw are listed in the below.
+Click here to start tracking your apps for free, where dates will be updated as they are finalized by the states.

 How does the Kansas non-resident deer draw work?